-If I take part in the study what confidential information about me will be collected, used and shared with others?
+If my child takes part in the study what confidential information about him/her will be collected, used and shared with others?

-If you agree to be in this study, the investigators will collect health information that identifies you.
+If you agree for your child to be in this study, the investigators will collect health information that identifies him/her.
 We may collect the results of tests, questionnaires and interviews, such as the Subject Clinical Questionnaire.
 The protected health information that may be used and disclosed includes:

-- All information collected during the research described in this informed consent document; - All protected health information in your medical records that is related to the research - All protected health information collected and maintained by your physicians and other healthcare providers.
+- All information collected during the research described in this informed consent document; - All protected health information in your child's medical records that is related to the research - All protected health information collected and maintained by your child's physicians and other healthcare providers.

 We will only collect information that is needed for the research.
 This information has been described in this consent form.
-If you sign this consent form, you are giving us permission to collect, use and share your health information.
+If you sign this consent form, you are giving us permission to collect, use and share your child's health information.
 This permission is called authorization.